Sleepless Nights (Gram Parsons album)

 Sleepless Nights is a posthumous compilation album by Gram Parsons.
-Credited to Parsons and his former band The Flying Burrito Brothers, the band appear on nine of the album's twelve tracks.
-The album features no original songs; the majority are covers of vintage country songs with the exception of The Rolling Stones' song "Honky Tonk Women".
+Credited to Parsons and his former band the Flying Burrito Brothers, the band appear on nine of the album's twelve tracks (not appearing on "Brand New Heartache", the title track and "The Angels Rejoiced Last Night").
+The album features no original songs; the majority are covers of vintage country songs; the exception is the Rolling Stones' song "Honky Tonk Women".